tsnorri/founder-graphs-semi-repeat-free/README.md

 1. Remove gaps from the inputs and concatenate them.
 This can be done with e.g. `cat sequence-list.txt | while read x; do echo "#" >> concatenated.txt; tr -d "-" "${x}" >> concatenated.txt; done`
 2. (Optional) Build the suffix array.
 We have provided a tool that uses [Parallel-DivSufSort](https://github.com/jlabeit/parallel-divsufsort) for this purpose instead of the version of [divsufsort](https://github.com/y-256/libdivsufsort) bundled with [SDSL](https://github.com/xxsds/sdsl-lite).
 The concatenated input can be processed with e.g. `build_sa --input=concatenated.txt > concatenated.sa`.
 However, the resulting file needs to be renamed manually so that SDSL can find it in the next step.
+3. Build the compressed suffix tree.
+   * To use SDSL’s divsufsort, use `build_cst --input=concatenated.txt > concatenated.cst`.
-3. Build the compressed suffix tree with e.g. `build_cst --input=concatenated.txt > concatenated.cst`.
+   * To use the suffix array generated in step 2, use `build_cst --input=concatenated.txt --sa=concatenated.sa > concatenated.cst`.
+   * Please see `build_cst --help` for additional options.

 ### Building a Co-Ordinate Transformation Index